hyundai-robotics/doc-hi6-open-api/0-intro/1-concept/README.md

 ### Be sure to check before you start!

-{% hint style="caution" %}

-Hi6 uses **HTTP/1.1**, in which **[persistent connections](https://datatracker.ietf.org/doc/html/rfc2616#section-8)** are the default behavior, addressing the inefficiency of the close connection model.

-If a new TCP connection is established for each request using the close option, it can impose unnecessary load on the Hi6 system, <u>leading to performance degradation and severe network congestion</u>.

-For repeated API requests, the use of **Keep-Alive connections** is strongly recommended.

-{% endhint %}

 * The current document is written based on Hi6 Open API schema version `5`.
 You can check it through [API](../../2-version/1-get/1-api_ver.md).

 * For developers who are familiar with developing HTTP REST API client functions, you can skip from [1.2 Required prior knowledge](../2-prerequisite/README.md) to [1.4 Simple API call without coding](../4-api-test/README.md).